Braz3n/attiny4313-dmx-slave/README.md

 Use an ATtiny4313 as a four-channel DMX slave with a 10-bit dip-switch control interface.
 The basic functionality has been implemented and some basic testing suggests that the code behaves correctly.
 Further testing is necessary to ensure no edge cases exist.

 A description of the DMX protocol can be found [here](http://www.dmx512-online.com/packt.html).
+A schematic of the hardware is available in the repository.

 ## Details